 Note: Each created camera is associated with a so called job, a video processing task that contains configuration settings and stream data and is assigned to findface-video-worker.
 This task can be restarted.

-in the Action column.
+To restart a job, click in the Action column.
 In this case, the number of errors will be reset to 0.

 With a large number of cameras in the system, use the following filters: